AI Literacy Materials

 Are you a researcher who investigates learning about AI or an educator who wants to teach kids about AI?

-Target Audience: Generally aimed toward youth in middle school, these materials are suitable for beginners and do not assume any prior knowledge in AI.
+Target Audience: Generally aimed toward youth in middle and high school (an ideal time for students to develop their "science identity" and gain confidence in computing), these materials are suitable for beginners without prior experience in AI.

 Bias in artificial intelligence